rydmike/adaptive_theme_demo/README.md

   }
 ```

-In the theme extension based getters, we used the direct token-based order status colors as fall back color values, should the extension not be defined in our `ThemeData`.
+In the theme extension based getters, we used the direct token-based order status colors as fall back color values, should the theme extension not be defined in our `ThemeData`.

-Now that we have an order status `enum` where we can get both color styles based on order status, we can easily build some custom components that can be used to display an order status in our app.
+Now that we have an order status `enum` where we can get both color styles based on order status, we can build some custom components that can be used to display an order status in our app.
 For example, some order status boxes that show the order status icon and label.
-We added the color value for demo purposes as well.
+We added showing the color value for demo purposes as well.
 We can even open a dialog with more details when we click on it.

 ```dart
 /// Order status widget